Mobilizing Conservation Advocates

-Oregon Natural Desert Association connects people to Oregon desert landscapes, issues and conservation opportunities, and we utilize strategic partnerships to expand our impact.
-Our community of passionate advocates champions high desert conservation, ensuring the public has a say in how these public lands are managed.
+Oregon Natural Desert Association connects people to Oregon desert landscapes, issues and conservation opportunities, and we mobilize communities and develop strategic partnerships to expand and deepen our impact.
+Our community of dedicated and passionate advocates champions high desert conservation, ensuring the public has a say in how these public lands and resources are managed.

-Elected leaders and those in a position to make decisions impacting public lands need to hear that the public values healthy, resilient and intact desert land, waters and wildlife.
+Elected leaders and other decision-makers need to know that the public values wild, healthy, resilient and intact desert lands, waters and wildlife.

-ONDA leverages the strength and political power of our community to achieve our conservation goals.
-We mobilize advocates to drive conservation proposals that expand protected lands, update supporters on important issues and threats, and support informed public input on key issues affecting desert lands.
+ONDA organizes advocates, community partners and leaders to build political power needed to achieve our conservation goals.
+We mobilize people in Oregon and across the country to drive conservation proposals that expand protected lands, update our supporters on important issues, opportunities and threats, and support informed public input on decisions affecting the high desert.

-ONDA inspires a love of place that fuel active participation in high desert conservation.
+ONDA inspires a love of place that fuels active participation in high desert conservation.
 If you love desert public lands, you have a valuable perspective to contribute.
 Join us in advocating for conservation:

 Building Strategic Conservation Partnerships

-Building strategic conservation partnerships is a hallmark of ONDA’s work.
-While we are the only nonprofit organization solely dedicated to the conservation needs of Oregon’s high desert, working with partners, communities, and all those interested in healthy, resilient and protected public lands is fundamental to our success.
+Building partnerships and coalitions is a hallmark of Oregon Natural Desert Association’s work.
+While we are the only organization solely dedicated to conserving public lands in Oregon’s high desert, working with partners, communities, and everyone interested in healthy, resilient and protected public lands is fundamental to our success.

 voices